The Centre for Systems Philosophy

 We have undertaken collaborative projects with local and international organisations, including Oregon State University, the University of Hull, the University of Wales TSD, the International Society for the Systems Sciences, the Bertalanffy Centre for the Study of Systems Science and the International Council on Systems Engineering.

-David Rousseau, BEng PhD FRA
+Prof. David Rousseau, BEng PhD FRA

 David has an academic background in engineering, philosophy and the study of religions, professional experience in high-technology project management and academic research, and a long history of service on the boards of research-oriented charities and the committees of academic research centres and societies.